Best Malaysian Off-Beat Places to Visit this Year

 Scuba diving in Sipadan Island

 Feel like doing something outlandish?
 How about going scuba diving in Malaysia?
 There are many serene islands scattered away from the mainland of Malaysia, some of it are untouched and teeming with a myriad of colorful and exotic corals and marine life.
 Located on the east coast of Malaysian Peninsula, Sipadan Island is a popular Malaysian destination for scuba diving, thanks to its amazing bio diversity and underwater aquatic life.
-For adrenaline junkies, this is just the place to explore the enchanting underwater realms of Malaysia – a mind blowing experience to remember for a lifetime.
-To get to the island, take one hour drive from Kota Kinabalu or Tawau to Sempora town.
-From there, take a 40-minute ferry ride to Sipadan island.

-[Also Read : Malaysian Beaches]
+Also Read : Malaysian Beaches

 6. Gear up for a trekking tour to Gunung Mulu National Park